voidfiles/rumproarious.com/content/post/2010-09-24-making-progressively-enhanced-pasta.markdown

 It started with pasta.
 I have been making pasta, and my own pasta sauce for a number of years now.
-I even created a video once that covers the basics, I really haven't come that far from [this video](http://cookingwithalex.blip.tv/file/162660/), although I have learned a weird beard is a bad idea.
+I even created a video once that covers the basics.
 I have a few new tricks up my sleeve, but mostly around adaptability.

 My the pasta, is always a semolina, but I have a friend who is sensitive to gluten.
 They brought their own rice based pasta.
 That is where its